04/25/2019 by Dr. Dustin Marlow

 Pain radiating from the mid back which wraps around the waist and travels towards the groin could be Maignes Syndrome.
-Patients also tend to experience pain in the lower back, hip, and groin.
+Patients with this condition also tend to experience pain in the lower back, hip, and groin.

 Maignes syndrome can be worrisome for patients.
 No one wants to experience pain in their groin area!
 Luckily it doesn’t present any real danger to the groin.
 But, it can cause some pelvic floor issues which need to be addressed.